-COPYRIGHT is majer reproduced from Ordnance Survey material with the permission of Ordnance Survey on behalf of the Controller of Her Majesty's Stationery Office © Crown copyright.
-Unauthorised reproduction infringes Crown copyright and may lead to prosecution or civil proceedings
+COPYINGE.
+This map is reproduced from Ordnance Survey, material with the permission of Ordnance Survey on behalf of the Controller of Her Majesty's Stationery Office © Crown copyright.
+Unauthorised reproduction infringes Crown copyright and may lead to prosecution or civil proceedings.

-Kenninghall Housing Allocation 1
+Policy Kenninghall Housing Allocation 1